arnesiam/ReadMe/README.md

 # PowershellProject
 PSCA12 Project
-THis is jsut practice :)
+THis is just practice :)